BillTheBest/osProtect/README.markdown

 tar xzf redis-2.4.6.tar.gz
 cd redis-2.4.6

-do the following as root or preferably as sudo. make make install mkdir /etc/redis
+do the following as root or preferably as sudo: make make install mkdir /etc/redis